Western Canada ranchers fear going 'broke by spring' as disease spreads

 Rancher Brad Osadczuk told legislators that the quarantine is costing him C$92,000 ($68,000) per month to feed 400 head of cattle, one-third of his herd.

-Canada's C$10.5 billion ($7.8 billion) cattle industry is centered in Alberta, the biggest cattle-raising province, and home of slaughter plants owned by JBS USA Holdings Inc and Cargill Ltd [CARGIL.UL] [CARG.UL].
+Canada's C$10.5 billion ($7.8 billion) cattle industry is centered in Alberta, the biggest cattle-raising province, and home of slaughter plants owned by JBS USA Holdings Inc and Cargill Ltd .

-Canadian Agriculture Minister Lawrence MacAulay said the government pays compensation for animals that are destroyed, but there currently is no program to help farmers whose herds are under quarantine.

-"I’ve asked my department to look into that and try to rectify the situation," he told reporters.
-"Having been a farmer, I fully understand the cost that's involved."

 An estimated 18,000 head of cattle are held in quarantine for testing, Rich Smith, executive director of Alberta Beef Producers, said in an interview.
 While the quarantines are causing "great hardship" for ranchers directly affected, it is unlikely to have a major impact on overall cattle supplies, he said.